 The truth is anyone can open a 529 plan for any beneficiary, including a family member, a friend, or even yourself.

 Myth 4: I can only contribute up to the “state’s limit” into the 529.

-As we mentioned above, many states offer tax credit for 529 contributions.
+As we mentioned above, many states offer a tax credit for 529 contributions.
 In Ohio, the maximum tax credit per year per beneficiary is $4,000.
 But don’t confuse that limit with the amount you can invest in the plan.
 The IRS does not specifically limit the amount of money you can invest in a 529 plan.
 However, there are some limitations.

 Myth 5: I will lose my money if my child doesn’t go to college or they get a scholarship.

-First, if your student, the beneficiary on the 529 plan, decides not to go to college or gets a great scholarship which will pay for much of it, you can change the beneficiary to another family member like another child, niece or nephew, or even yourself or your spouse.
+First, if your student, the beneficiary on the 529 plan, decides not to go to college or gets a great scholarship that will pay for much of it, you can change the beneficiary to another family member like another child, niece or nephew, or even yourself or your spouse.
 Some families are also now thinking of leftover 529 funds as a legacy plan for their unborn grandchildren.
-Imagine 20 to 30 years of tax deferred growth in the market and using the funds for your grandchild’s education.
+Imagine 20 to 30 years of tax-deferred growth in the market and using the funds for your grandchild’s education.

 As a last resort, you can take the money from the account as a non-qualified distribution.
 You will pay taxes on the earnings made in the account, not on the amount of money you invested.
-You will pay a 10% penalty on those earnings as well.
+You will pay a 10% penalty on those earnings, as well.

 Myth 6: Financial aid awards will be impacted by money saved in a 529.

 When completing the FAFSA in order to determine need-based aid, they will ask about the total money parents have saved in 529 plans (for all children, not just the one they are applying for).
 If the parent is the account owner of your 529 Plan, this will need to be listed as an asset, as well.
 However, financial aid will likely be minimally impacted by assets you’ve accrued in a 529 Plan.